-BY CLICKING ENTER, YOU VERIFY THAT YOU ARE OF LEGAL DRINKING AGE IN YOUR COUNTRY.or Exit
+BY CLICKING ENTER, YOU VERIFY THAT YOU ARE OF LEGAL DRINKING AGE IN YOUR COUNTRY.

-The Wardys are fourth generation of wine and arak makers -- wines and spirits have been intertwined in our lives since 1881 when our great grandfather, Rachid Cortas, started a winery in Zahle.
+The Wardys are the fourth generation of wine and arak makers -- wines and spirits have been intertwined in our lives since 1881 (or 1873 as some claim) when our great-grandfather, Rachid Cortas, started a winery in Zahle.

 In the 1930s, Toufiq Wardy moved to the city of Aleppo in Syria to become a partner in a distillery.
 Habib Cortas followed, taking his wife and two young children for what was supposed to be a stay of a few months that ended up being a lifetime.

 They went on to establish arak “Cortas & Wardy” in Aleppo and made wine and other spirits.

 Our father George Wardy emigrated to Australia in 1945, where he and his brothers opened a restaurant in Toowoomba, Queensland, then a cake shop in Sydney.
 Our mother Marleine Cortas was born in Aleppo.

 George returned to Zahle in 1959 and Toufiq arranged the marriage of his cousin George to Marleine, his partner’s daughter.
 In a sense, we are the products of that winery in Aleppo.

 In 1971 George and his older brother Aziz bought the Abou Raad share of arak “Gantous & Abou Raad”, Lebanon’s leading arak brand which was created in 1893, and established with the Gantous family “Solifed, SARL” (Société Libanaise de Fermantation et Distillation).